 Dealing with assault charges in New York, especially for an act as seemingly simple as spitting, requires a clear understanding of the law and a strategic defense.
 Spitting on someone can indeed be classified as assault if done intentionally and without consent, leading to serious legal consequences.
 These cases depend on the specific circumstances and how effectively your defense can address intent, consent, and other factors that may influence the outcome.

 If you’re facing assault accusations from an incident involving spitting, it is crucial to act swiftly and secure skilled legal representation.
 The Law Offices of Jason Bassett, P.C. is dedicated to providing a vigorous defense for those accused of assault, ensuring that your side of the story is heard and your rights are upheld.
 With extensive experience in criminal defense, Long Island assault defense attorney Jason Bassett can help mitigate potential damages and work toward a favorable resolution.
-Contact us today at (631) 259-6060 to explore your legal options and discuss the best course of action.
+Contact us today at (631) 259-6060 to explore your legal options and discuss the most favorable course of action.